zdunecki/how-to-deploy-react-router-server-components-on-netlify/README.md

-# How to setup React Router Server Components on Netlify (Experimental RSC)
+# How to deploy React Router Server Components on Netlify (Experimental RSC)

 ⚠️ **EXPERIMENTAL**: This template demonstrates React Server Components with React Router.
 This is experimental technology and not recommended for production use.